Learning to Separate Noise from Direction

 “My sheep listen to my voice; I know them, and they follow me.” - John 10:27

-To be fair, saying yes did build relationships.
-It put me in rooms I wouldn’t have entered otherwise.
-I did work nobody else wanted to do, and that mattered.
-Some of those yeses opened doors.
+Saying yes did build relationships.
+It placed me in rooms I wouldn’t have entered otherwise.
+I took on work that nobody else wanted to do, and that mattered.
+Some of those yeses opened doors I never expected.

-But when it becomes a habit, when you’re everywhere, drained, and seeing no fruit, that’s when yes turns into noise.
+However, when saying yes becomes a habit, it can lead to exhaustion.
+You find yourself everywhere, drained, and seeing no results.
+That’s when yes turns into mere noise.

-What I started noticing was this: I was pouring my best energy into other people’s visions while my own stayed boxed in.
-I could see the results I could be getting if I fully unleashed my own gifts without limitations, but I kept choosing comfort over the vision.
+I began to notice that I was pouring my best energy into other people’s visions while my own remained boxed in.
+I could envision the results I could achieve if I unleashed my gifts without limitations.
+Yet, I kept choosing comfort over my vision.

 “When are you dropping another play?”